redpesk-devtools/redpesk-sdk-tools/docs/ota/Device_preauthorisation.md

     └── public.key
 ```

-## Device Preauthorization
+## Device Pre-authorization

-Now that we possess both the device's identity and its public key, we will utilize the Redpesk UI to preauthorize the device.
+Now that we possess both the device's identity and its public key, we will utilize the Redpesk UI to pre-authorize the device.

 ## Transferring the Generated Device Key to Your Device

-Following the key generation and preauthorization, the subsequent task is to move the newly created private key to your device.
+Following the key generation and pre-authorization, the subsequent task is to move the newly created private key to your device.
 This private key should be placed in its default destination at /var/lib/mender/mender-agent.pem.

 **Important to note** :

     * Prior installation of the mender-client on your device is assumed.
     * Ensure that the mender-client is not already running on your device.